ThirVondukr/passlib/docs/lib/passlib.totp.rst

 Alternate Constructors
 ======================
 There are a few alternate class constructors offered.
-These range from simple convenience wrappers such as :meth:`!TOTP.new`, to a range of deserialization methods such as :meth:`!TOTP.from_source`.
+These range from simple convenience wrappers such as :meth:`TOTP.new`, to deserialization methods such as :meth:`TOTP.from_source`.

 .. automethod:: TOTP.new()
 .. automethod:: TOTP.from_source